kpnaranj/material-ui-practice/README.md

 4. nodemon will connect to the json file

 --With babel settings
-1. Add the following dependencies
+1. Add the following dependency
-@babel/core @babel/node @babel/preset-env
-as dependencies
+@babel/node to run babel-node

-2. Create a .babelrc (copy the sample code) --understanding .babelrc
+2. Create a babelrc (add babel configuration) --Understanding babelrc
-    a. presets: preset environment / add the features we need to this environment
-    b. plugins: use to transform other syntax in the projects (in this case jsx)

-3. Add babel-node instead of node in nodemon
-4. Change variables require to import
+    a.
+Presets: next/babel replaces the
+    configuration of @babel/env and @babel/core to the environment of next
+    b.
+Plugings: Uses the babel-preset -stage-0 to add javascript features
+Note: More details of how it works can be found here: https://nextjs.org/docs/advanced-features/customizing-babel-config

+2. Setup guide

+1. Download file

+git clone [FILE_NAME]
+example
+git clone dress-website

+2. Download dependencies

+cd [FILE_NAME]
+yarn install or npm install
-5. Execute the server: yarn dev
+yarn dev or npm run dev